-It’s inevitable that all individuals age, even close loved ones like parents.
-As their aging continues, you may realize that final arrangements for them will someday fall on you.
-Fortunately, many individuals choose to preplan and/or prepay services as an alternative to having others make end-of-life decisions for them.
+As your parents age, you may realize that final arrangements for them will someday fall on you.
+Fortunately, they have the option to preplan and/or prepay for services as an alternative to having others make end-of-life decisions for them.

-Talking about life’s fondest memories can help you feel connected to one another, spurring meaningful and memorable conversation.
+This can include talking about life’s fondest memories or viewing old photographs, which can help you feel connected to one another and spur meaningful, memorable conversation.
 During this time, you’ll learn about the things that matter most to your parents.
-For instance, they may have a favorite flower, photo or song that remind them of a cherished time in their life—all of which that can be incorporated into final arrangements.
+For instance, they may have a favorite flower, photo or song that reminds them of a cherished time in their life—all of which can be incorporated into unique final arrangements.

 Asking light-hearted questions about your parents’ life can help you segue into deeper discussions about end-of-life wishes and ultimately preplanning.